bleuocean/bleuocean/README.md

 - 🔐 Secure where it must be
 - 🧠 Intelligent where it can be
 - ⚙️ Functional at all times
+- 📊 Transparent through real-time dashboards

+I don’t just log — I **show** what’s happening:
+- Who ran `sudo` and when
+- Which users were added
+- What files were changed
+- What ports opened or closed
+- What threats were detected, and how to respond

 ---